appcoreopc/cello/README.md

 ### Guidelines

 Run the aplication.
-Next creat some sample datasets
+Next create some sample datasets, send an empty post request

 Create a POST with the following to http://localhost/user {
-  "id" : 14862,
-  "firstName" : "TheDude",
-  "lastName" : "Thedude",
-  "TotalRecordRequested" : 4

 }

 To Retrieve records, create a GET request to http://localhost/user